1990 North American Nations Cup

 The Corona Three Nations Cup (also referred to as the North American Nations Cup or North American Championship) was an association football championship for CONCACAF's North American Zone.
+The tournament featured host Canada along with Mexico and USA.

 Overview

 The North American Football Confederation (NAFC) held a similar competition in 1947 and 1949.
 While Canada was a founding member of the NAFC, it did not participate in the first two championships.
 In 1990, the North American Zone re-introduced its championship, hosted by Canada.
 Although Mexico and Canada sent their full national teams, the U.S. sent its B-team and does not count these games as part of its official internationals.